There are many ways to keep power and attraction in a relationship.

 While “having options” focuses you on becoming a better person who has chosen his partner, “needing your partner less” does the opposite.

 It puts you in the mindset that you are together because you got lucky, or because that’s all you could get.

 Finally “needing her less” does not come from a mindset of improving the relationship, but you work against the relationship.
-If you take it along its natural conclusions, then “needing her less” means that you’re better off alone.
+If you take it until its natural conclusions, then “needing her less” means that you’re better off alone.

 If that’s the case, then be a man and stay single.

 The idea here is to never fully commit and to instead keep your partner guessing about your true intentions.

 Again, this might work in giving you some sort of short-term power when they are most hooked to you, but this is also exactly how abusive relationships work.

 #3.
 Anything Based On Fear, Manipulation & Power Moves

 Here is a rule of thumb: